How the EV FBT Exemption Works in Australia (2026)

 | Hyundai IONIQ 9 | ~$123,000 | No |

-Prices are approximate drive-away as at March 2026.
+Prices are approximate drive-away as at July 2026.
 Verify with the dealer before purchasing.

-The exemption is under review
+The exemption is being wound back

 What the exemption does not cover